Courtesy of:- Ray Lo, and the Spurs List

 Slabber was pushed up front with Price moving to the wing.
 With the wind at

-their back they attacked the visitors with more purpose and with greater
+their back, Spurs attacked the visitors with more purpose and with greater

 Marney and Hughes provided more bite in the middle and Slabber

 greater height up front as they set about the opposition.
-The Ref also
+The referee also

 started to use his whistle more when no advantage was gained which had both

 sides appealing more loudly and the expletives increased.
 In the 62nd

 minute Matthews lauched himself at McKie as he went for a loose ball

 leaving both players needing treatment.
 Foster said something to the referee

 and was booked for it as did Matthews when he got up.